 Simmental cattle get their name from the Simme Valley in Switzerland – the area where they were first bred.
 Today, the dual purpose Simmental is one of the most popular breeds in the world.
 In Germany and Austria it is known as Fleckvieh and in France as Pie Rouge.

 Simmental are renowned as a fantastic dual purpose breed.
 Muscularity and high milk production are important features of their popularity.
-Simmental cattle can be crossed successfully with any other breed.
+They can be crossed successfully with any other breed.

 Simmental cattle characteristics

-The breed is known for its good temperament and they are easy to handle.
+The Simmental is known for its good temperament and ease of handling.
 Selective breeding has focused on maximising milk and beef production at the minimum of cost.
 Growth rates are excellent and daily live weight gains of 2kg a day are achievable.
 Cows are very maternal and able to rear their young on milk and not concentrates.
 Cows can produce 7 – 11 kg of milk each day.

 Simmental cattle are renowned for their high beef yields.
 The carcass is heavier yet leaner than many other European breeds.
 The good quality meat has little waste fat.

 The Simmental has proved very successful in crossbreeding.
-They can improve milk yield and the quality of meat.
+They can improve milk yield and meat quality.
 Little wonder that this genuine dual purpose breed is so popular.

 If you are interested in purchasing Simmental cattle, please get in touch.